ariga/atlas/doc/md/concepts/migration-directory-integrity.md

-Atlas's engine offers a way to prevent concurrent creation of new migration files and guards against accidental changes in the migration history we call *Migration Directory Integrity File*, which simply is another file in your migration directory called `atlas.sum` and looks something like:
+Atlas's engine offers a way to prevent concurrent creation of new migration files and guards against accidental changes in the migration history we call *Migration Directory Integrity File*.
+This file is simply another file in your migration directory called `atlas.sum` and looks something like:

 ```text